Прежде чем читать эту статью, давайте разберемся, что такое термины stdin

 of levels of traceback information printed when an unhandled exception occurs.

-The default is 1000.
-When set to 0 or less, all traceback information
+or less, all traceback information

 is suppressed and only the exception type and value are printed.